michellejanosi/wikipedia-viewer/README.md

-# Free Code Camp
+# Wikipedia Viewer🕵️‍♀️

 Intermediate Front End Development Projects - Build a Wikipedia Viewer 🕵️‍♀️

-Built using HTML, CSS, JavaScript/jQuery and Bootstrap.
+Built using HTML, CSS, JavaScript/jQuery and Bootstrap and the Wikipedia API.